orrortega/orrortega.github.io/index.md

 ---

 I am Postdoctoral Research Associate at the University of Kent working in the EPSRC project 'Modelling removal and re-introduction data for improved conservation' with Dr Rachel McCrea.
 My research interests include
-- Spatial and spatiotemporal models applied to species distribution.
+- Spatial and spatio temporal models applied to species distribution.
 - Understanding effects and causality of environmental disturbances such as forest fires, pests, pollutants and climate change.
 - Applications of statistics in environmental science and conservation.